rameshganig/ml-project-credit-risk-model/README.md

 ## 📊 Overview

+This project focuses on building a Credit Risk Classification Model as part of my AI/ML coursework.
+The goal was to predict whether a customer is likely to default based on multidimensional financial and credit-history attributes.
+The project provided hands-on experience in both machine learning techniques and financial risk modeling concepts commonly used in the credit industry.

 This application helps financial institutions assess credit risk by analyzing various customer financial parameters and generating credit scores with risk ratings.
-The system uses a trained machine learning model to predict the probability of default and provides actionable credit scores ranging from 300 to 900.
+It uses a trained machine learning model to predict the probability of default and provides actionable credit scores ranging from 300 to 900.

+### 🔧 Technical & Analytical Skills Applied

+- **Exploratory Data Analysis (EDA)**: Used box plots, histograms, KDE plots, and correlation analysis to understand data distribution, behavior, and key relationships.

+- **Feature Engineering**:
+  - Handled missing data
+  - Created derived features such as average DPD, delinquency ratio, and credit utilization per income
+  - Performed multicollinearity checks using VIF
+  - Conducted WOE & IV analysis for feature strength assessment

+- **Model Development**:
+  - Built and compared multiple classifiers: Logistic Regression, Random Forest, XGBoost
+  - Performed hyperparameter tuning with RandomizedSearchCV
+  - Applied SMOTETomek for class imbalance correction
+  - Further optimized the best model using Optuna (Bayesian optimization)

+- **Model Evaluation**:
+  - Assessed performance using ROC Curve, F1-score, KS Statistic, and Rank Ordering
+  - Used SHAP summary and force plots for explainability and model interpretability

+- **Deployment**:
+  - Built an interactive MVP using Streamlit
+  - Version-controlled and published on GitHub for future improvements

 ## 🚀 Features